sensible-hq/sensible-docs/readme-sync/v0/300 - integrations/1000 - excel/index.md

 # Quick extractions

-Sensible provides you with pre-configured extraction prompts and sample documents.
-Let's use an existing example to demonstrate how quickly you can extract data.
+Let's use example documents to show how to quickly extract data.

 **Coming soon:** Bulk upload for quick extractions

  In this tutorial you'll learn to:

-- upload new bank statements
+- upload new bank statements to the Sensible app
 - automatically extract from them using the config
 - download the extracted data as Excel.